Institute For Advanced Psychiatry

 It’s normal to experience fear and anxiety in the face of danger, but when these feelings continue to affect you after the initial threat has passed, you may have post-traumatic stress disorder.
-Psychiatrist Diana Ghelber, MD, treats PTSD in patients of all ages at the Institute for Advanced Psychiatry in Fort Worth, Texas.
-If you or a loved one suffers from PTSD, call or book an appointment online today.
+Psychiatrist Diana Ghelber, MD, treats PTSD in patients of all ages at the Institute for Advanced Psychiatry in Fort Worth & Granbury, Texas.
+If you or a loved one suffers from PTSD, call the Institute for Advanced Psychiatry.

 Post-traumatic stress disorder (PTSD) is a mental health condition that can develop in people who experience or witness a terrifying event.
 Examples of events that may trigger PTSD include:

 - Rape or other personal assault

 - Sudden, unexpected death of a loved one

 When you have PTSD, the stress and fear associated with these events continue even though you’re no longer in danger.